Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 This chair allows users to lean back all the way up to 115°, and since it also has a retractable footrest, users will have the chance to enjoy utmost comfort when relaxing.
 The chair’s lumbar support system is also fairly intricate, as it is composed of three parts that work together to provide all-around back support.
 Its nylon wheelbase ensures that it can glide freely and quietly across the floor, and with a load capacity of up to 171 pounds, the chair is built well enough to handle heavy individuals.

 Chairs intended for use by computer programmers offer a number of key distinctions to set them apart from generalized office chairs.
 Many traditional office chairs are designed for executives and related professionals who spend a large portion of their workday on the phone.
-Programming chairs, on the other hand, are purpose-built for those who engage in intense computer-focused tasks.
+These can be high-end white office chairs, often purchased for their aesthetic appeal.
+Programming chairs, such as Secret Lab gaming chairs, on the other hand, are purpose-built for those who engage in intense computer-focused tasks.

 Standard office chairs are often called executive chairs and they tend to lean heavily on bold aesthetic choices and are typically made from leather, pleather, and related materials.
 They also tend to feature a high-back, for the purpose of sitting up while making phone calls and meeting with clients.
 These chairs are not built to be used throughout an entire day, so the adjustability options can be limited.